 Michael Kessler’s Tax Preparation Checklist

-“If you do not think about your future, you cannot have one.” -John Galsworthy
+“If you do not think about your future, you cannot have one.” -Michael Galsworthy

 With the increased penalties associated with the ACA in 2017, and all of the other changes every year, filing your taxes on your own is not for the faint of heart — even with nice-looking softwares on the market which purport to make it easy for you.

 But that’s what we’re here for.
 Let us be your easy button.

 Below is a list of what you will need during the tax preparation process.
 Not all of them will apply to you — probably MOST will not.
 Nonetheless, it’s a useful checklist.

 Before you get overwhelmed: yes, this is a long list — but it’s the unfortunate reality of our tax code that it’s not even comprehensive!
 But these items will cover 95% of our clients.
 Really, this is for ensuring that we’re able to help you keep every dollar you can keep under our tax code.

 Even if for some strange reason you won’t be using our cost-effective services this year, feel free to use this list as a handy guide…

 Child care provider tax I.D. or Social Security Number